pauljeter/pauljeter-astro/src/content/blog/handling-checkboxes-and-radio-buttons-in-angular-forms.md

 With this setup, we will now have our form ready to go with a name input.
 If all went according to plan, if you type into that name input, you should see your data populate in the <pre> tag below.

 ### Checkboxes
 Checkboxes are extremely common in any form.
-Let’s look at how Angular binds their data using ngModel.
+Let's look at how Angular binds their data using ngModel.
 When there are many checkboxes, sometimes it can be confusing to now how to handle that data when binding it to an object.

 Inside of the formData object we created, we will create another object.
-Let’s call this one favoriteColors and ask our user what their favorite colors are.
+Let's call this one favoriteColors and ask our user what their favorite colors are.

 ```html
     <!-- MULTIPLE CHECKBOXES -->